 ARTICLE VIII: Meetings

 The annual meeting of the Club shall be held during the month of October each year at a time and place to be designated by the President.
 The meeting shall take place in time for the President-elect to attend the International Conference in October.
-A written notice of time and place of this meeting must be sent to each member at least seven (7) days prior to the meeting.
-Whenever elections are to be held, the list of nominations pursuant to Article Vii of these bylaws shall be made part of this notice.
+A written notice (e-mail or regular mail) of time and place of this meeting must be sent to each member at least seven (7) days prior to the meeting.
+Whenever elections are to be held, the list of nominations pursuant to Article VII of these bylaws shall be made part of this notice.

 Regular meeting of the Club shall be held semiannually or ,quarterly or monthly at dates designated by the Board of Directors.

-A quorum for the Club meetings shall be fifty-one per cent (51% %) (Number of percentage).
-Unless a higher vote is specified herein, decision or actions taken or adopted by a majority of the members present and voting at a meeting at which a quorum is present shall constitute the action of the Club.
+A quorum for the Club meetings shall be fifty-one per cent (51% %) of the current membership.
+Unless a higher vote is specified herein, decision or actions taken or adopted by a majority of the members present shall constitute the action of the Club.